mavdol/capsule/README.md

 ## 📅 What's Next

+> [!IMPORTANT]
-> 💡 Community Driven: The path from v0.2 onwards is flexible.
+> The path from v0.2 onwards is flexible.
 While the initial vision is for a Daemon mode your feedback defines the priority.

 #### v0.2.0: The Orchestrator